-* The only CT guide available for thru-hikers, day hikers, mountain bikers, trail runners, XC skiers, and horse people
+* The only Colorado Trail guide available for thru-hikers, day hikers, mountain bikers, trail runners, XC skiers, and horse people

 * 120 color pictures, 28 segment maps, elevation profiles, integrated GPS waypoints, town maps, and mountain bike detours of Wilderness areas